ark-sys/scalehub/README.md

 - Transscale is used to scale Flink Taskmanagers and specific job operators, based on the load and the network latency estimations.

+:exclamation: TODO:
+- [ ] Update the documentation with the latest changes.
+- [ ] Update the images in the README.
+- [ ] Update the list of playbooks.
+- [ ] Update the final cluster setup image.
+- [ ] Review basic requirements for scalehub setup.
+- [ ] Review script commands and options.

 ## Table of Contents

 - [Introduction](#introduction)